Canon 1D vs G9X

-The Canon EOS-1D and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in September 2001 and October 2015.
+The Canon EOS-1D and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in September 2001 and October 2015.
 The 1D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (G9X) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the G9X provides 20 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the G9X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (77 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the G9X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.